jcoult/refractory-vf/README.md

-# refractory-vf
+# ECG-Based Prediction of Shock-Refractory Ventricular Fibrillation

-The demo for predicting refractory VF will be posted here soon.
+The manuscript describing prediction of shock-refractory VF is currently under review.
+Demonstration code with examples will be provided publicly here upon acceptance of the manuscipt.